Ayushmi-Adh/PyhtonGameProjects/README.md

 ## Introduction:

-This repository showcases Python games that offer a blend of classic arcade experiences, including Snake, Turtle Race, and Pong.
+This repository showcases Python game that offers a blend of classic arcade experiences, including Snake, Turtle Race, and Pong.

 ## Games: